 |Please scroll down to end of page for previous years' dates.|

-The day marks the end of the fasting month of Ramadan and the beginning of the month of Shawwal.
-“Shawwal 1st” is a day when fasting is prohibited, for it is to be a time of feasting and rejoicing over completing Ramadan.
-The exact date of Eid al Fitr must be declared by national authorities upon the sighting of the new moon, making it technically unpredictable.
-In most other Muslim countries, however, the date ascribed by the Saudi Arabian moon sighting committee is adhered to.
+Eid al-Fitri is a day when fasting is prohibited, for it is to be a time of feasting and rejoicing over completing Ramadan.
+The exact date of Eid al-Fitri in Saudi Arabia is declared by national authorities upon the sighting of the new moon.
+Many other countries also follow the date declared by Saudi Arabia’s authorities.